vpinball/vpinball/docs/Build Differences.md

 - Enhanced texture compression (gives more performance with lower quality impact).

 ## Standalone player
-The standalone player is a preliminary build meant to allow playing VPX tables on a large set of platforms.
+The standalone player is a preliminary build meant to allow playing VPX tables on a large set of platforms, but without the windows UI.

 <sub><sup>[Informations applicable to version 10.8 Beta]</sup></sub>